Orthabond Contact Adhesive Glue - 1 Litre

 1 Litre | All Purpose Glue ideal for shoes, leather, rubber, foams and plastic | Used professionally by Technicians, Engineers, Cobblers (shoe glue) and Artists.

-Professional Use Only: Very high strength rubber and shoe glue used professionally by shoe repairers, shoe makers, model and prop makers, as well as builders, repairers and manufacturers.
+Professional Use Only: This is a very strong rubber and shoe glue.
+It is used by shoe repairers, shoe makers, model makers, prop makers, builders and manufacturers.

-Bonds Almost Anything: Adhesive bonds most foams, rubber, plastics, plastic laminate, wood, plywood, leather and textiles to themselves and to each other.
+Bonds Almost Anything: Adhesives can bond many materials.
+They work well with foams, rubber, plastics, wood, plywood, leather and textiles.
 Creates a very high strength bond.

 Strong and Long-lasting: High strength, multipurpose adhesive that bonds on contact with no need for clamping or support.
 It has the power to bond materials securely and long lasting.